wodxgod/Griefing-Methods/Bypassing/UUIDSpoof - Fix.md

 **Prevention**

 Simply remove "zPirroZ3007" from the whitelist in the YAML file exempt.yml.
-An other fix would be hosting all subservers locally.
-This ofcourse is only possible, if the proxy (Bungeecord) server is hosted on the same network.
+An other fix would be hosting all sub servers locally.
+This ofcourse is only possible, if the proxy (Bungeecord) server is hosted on the same network as the sub servers.